‘Dark Season 3 Premiere Date Announced, Final Instalment To Drop On June 27

 The new trailer picks up directly from the Season 2 finale that saw the discovery that not only did a recurring time loop was occurring in the town of Winden but that at least one parallel universe also existed regarding the township.

-“The end is the beginning,” a voice is heard to say in the trailer.
+“The end is the beginning,” the trailer announced.
 “And the beginning is the end.”

 While Winden appeared to be stuck in an endless time loop, the trailer promised that the last cycle is upon the characters and then goes on to question whether or not they can change events that appeared to be set in stone in previous seasons of Dark.
 However, the trailer also ominously announces that perhaps this can only be achieved by destroying everything in its entirety.